top of page

 **The 'Blue Glass' Band, especially Mark Kendall & Johnny Hagan was so cool, they would let us play during their breaks when they had dances at the Old Armory on Monroe Drive or the New Armory in Grandview, they really helped us to get our start.
 Plus we got to see all of the Neighborhood Girls!!
 Diane Goad, Pamela Bedford, Jill Carter, Sherry Witty, Janice Johnson, Terri & Sherri Spence just to name a few!!

 **We would also gather and sit at the end of the porch or on the steep bank at Hascal & Hallie Hagan's white house on the corner hill (it's gone now) above the Swimming Pool (it's gone now) every Friday or Saturday Night in the Hot Summertime and listen to the bands.
 They would cover the fence with Tarps but we could see them up there on the hill!
-Louie, Louie - Monkey Time - Knock On Wood - House Of The Rising Sun - Land Of 1000 Dances, After Midnight, Child Of The Midnight Sun, Wipe Out, My Girl was the crowd favorites during that Awesome Musical era.
+Louie, Louie - Monkey Time - Knock On Wood - House Of The Rising Sun - Land Of 1000 Dances, After Midnight, Child Of The Midnight Sun, Wipe Out, My Girl was the crowd favorites during that Awesome Musical era and it still is today!

 And usually later that night a lot of Guys & Gals would climb the Swimming Pool Fence and have a blast.